madetech/learn/guides/08-Continuous-Integration/README.md

 ## Prerequisites

+If you have built this project with other people pair or mob with them through this guide.

 This guide assumes you are already familiar with Git, and the concept of Pull Requests.

 In this guide we assume that you have locally configured your shared git remote to be named `origin`.